Caesar Cervin

-Caesar Cervin is a retired American soccer midfielder.
+Caesar Cervin is an American retired soccer midfielder.
 He played professionally in the Major Indoor Soccer League, United Soccer League and Southwest Indoor Soccer League (SISL).
 He later coached teams in the SISL where he was the 1991 Coach of the Year, USISL, Lone Star Soccer Alliance and was a fourteen-year assistant coach with the Dallas Sidekicks.

 Player

 While born in Texas, Cervin grew up in Mexico.
 After graduating from high school, he attended Southern Methodist University where he played on the men's soccer team.
 In 1978, he signed with the Cleveland Force of the Major Indoor Soccer League.
 He then played an unknown number of seasons with the Wichita Wings.
 In 1981, he signed with the Dallas Tornado of the North American Soccer League, but saw no first team games.
 In March 1982, he signed with the Oklahoma City Slickers of the American Soccer League.
 In June 1982, the Slickers released him after he failed to enter a game.
 He returned to Dallas where he was a "part-owner of an automotive repair shop".
 In 1985, he played for the Dallas Americans in the United Soccer League.
 In 1989, he signed with the Addison Arrows of the Southwest Indoor Soccer League.
 In 1990, he both coached and played for the FC Dallas of the Lone Star Soccer Alliance.